DARSHANSV15/MarvelTasks-Level2/README.md

 ### Confidentiality, Integrity, Availability (CIA)

 The **CIA triad** stands as a fundamental framework for understanding and implementing effective security measures.
-These principles form the cornerstone of security strategies, guiding organizations in safeguarding their digital assets against a myriad of threats and vulnerabilities.
+These principles form the core principles of security strategies, guiding organizations in safeguarding their digital assets against a myriad of threats and vulnerabilities.

 **Confidentiality** refers to the protection of sensitive information from unauthorized access or disclosure.